-Whilst it is the intention of the Manager to implement strategies which are designed to achieve the investment objective, there can be no assurance that these strategies will be successful.
-The Manager may not be successful in selecting the best-performing securities or investment techniques.
+Whilst it is the intention that the Sub-Fund implement strategies which are designed to achieve the investment objective, there can be no assurance that these strategies will be successful.
+The Sub-Fund may not be successful in selecting the best-performing securities or investment techniques.
 Accordingly, there is a risk that investors may not recoup the original amount invested in the Sub-Fund or may lose a substantial part or all of their initial investment.